msyamkumar/cs220-f21-projects/lab-p3/README.md

 Open a terminal and navigate to your `lab3` directory.
 Run `ls` to make sure your three files are available.

+Note: If you see a `.txt` extension instead of `.csv` extension, recall that you can execute `mv energy.txt energy.csv`.
+Move command helps you rename source file (first argument) to destination file (second argument).

 We'll be doing these exercises in interactive mode, so type `python` (or `python3`, if that's what you need to do on your laptop), and hit ENTER.